 Now you know which areas need attention and what your ideal score for those areas would be.
 It’s time to create an action plan to make this happen.
 Ask yourself how you can prioritise these areas, what steps can you take to gently lift these scores and feel more balanced?

 This tool can be used any time you’re feeling off-balance, we recommend checking in regularly to see what tweaks can be made.

 How coaching complements this work

 The wheel of life tool is used by coaches to help clients uncover what they truly need to feel balanced and content.
-Once they’ve used the tool and identified areas to work on, the coach can offer some much welcomed support, guidance and accountability.
+Once they’ve used the tool and identified areas to work on, the coach can offer some much-welcomed support, guidance, and accountability.

 Figuring out what steps you need to take to bring yourself back into balance can be tough.
 Having someone objective like a coach to talk to can help you uncover what’s achievable for you and what would make the most impact.

 A coach can also support you with setting goals that will lead to real change.
-With regular sessions, coaching keeps you accountable to your actions, giving you the motivation you need to follow through and keep going.
+With regular sessions, coaching keeps you accountable for your actions, giving you the motivation you need to follow through and keep going.